Sensitivity of quantum information to environment perturbations measured with a non-local out-of-time-order correlation function: Scrambling of information in the environment

 In the second experiment, we explore the resistance of the quantum information shared between the system and environment against perturbations in the environment.
 The latter refer to changes that take place when we turn on the dynamics in the environment.
 The homonuclear dipolar Hamiltonian is given by

-where $\Omega_{jk}\propto (3 \cos^2 \theta_{jk} -1)/r_{jk}^3$ is the coupling strength between the environment spins $j$ and $k$.
+where $\Omega_{jk}\propto (3 \cos^2 \theta_{jk} -1)/r_{jk}^3$ is the coupling strength between the environment spins $j$ and $k$, with typical values below 20 kHz (see Appendix~\ref{sample}).
 The operators in parenthesis in Eq.~(\ref{Eq:bath}) represent the flip-flop term that swaps the states of pairs of environment spins and scrambles quantum information.
-The eigenvalues of this Hamiltonian satisfy level statistics given by random matrix theory (Sec.~\ref{qchaos} in Methods), as in quantum systems with chaotic classical counterparts.
-Consequently, the scrambling of information within the environment is expected to take place very fast.
+The eigenvalues of this Hamiltonian satisfy level statistics given by random matrix theory (see Appendix~\ref{qchaos}), as in quantum systems with chaotic classical counterparts.

-To analyze the sensitivity of quantum information to scrambling in the environment, we use the echo experiment outlined in Fig.~\ref{Fig:scrambling}a.
+To analyze the sensitivity of quantum information to scrambling in the environment, we use the echo experiment outlined in Fig.~\ref{Fig:scrambling}~(a).
 In this experiment, the evolution interval $ T $, where only the coupling between the system and the environment is effective, is followed by a scrambling window of length $\tau$, where only the environment spins interact and the propagator is $U_{E}(\tau)= \e^{-i\H_{E} \tau}$.
 Information shared with the environment in the course of time $T$ gets scrambled during $\tau$.
 The length of the scrambling window $\tau$ determines the strength of the environment perturbation.
 The observable echo signal amplitude at $2T+\tau$ is given by

 where

 For a fixed value of $ \tau $, as the evolution time $ T $ increases, the overlap between the density matrix $ \rho(2 T+\tau) $ and the initial density matrix decreases, resulting in the decay of the echo signal.